SlideWave/peaChat/README.md

 * Profile images
 * Image uploads / inline media in chats
 * Full sized image views on click
+* User presence status for when a user is active vs not on the app

 Layout created with bootstrap.